How to Align Your Content Strategy with Employee Advocacy Programs

 It’s not only about their daily tasks about their different roles; it’s also about their outspokenness as brand ambassadors or social media advocates.
 This is why recognition plays a crucial role in fueling these advocacy efforts, too.

 By acknowledging and rewarding employees for their contributions and advocacy, companies can encourage continued participation and support.
-Incentives can range from public recognition in the workplace to tangible rewards such as bonuses or gift cards.
+Incentives can range from public recognition in the workplace to tangible rewards such as bonuses, print-on-demand company swag, or gift cards.
 The recognition not only boosts morale but also encourages a culture of sharing and advocacy, reinforcing the value of employee contributions to the company’s marketing goals.

 4. Use Tools to Facilitate Sharing